Interviewing at a distance

 Questions to consider before recording an interview in person

 There have always been risks of interviewers and interviewees unwittingly passing on germs and infections during the interview encounter.
-Considering the severity and highly infectious nature of COVID-19, particularly as those infected can be asymptomatic, much more stringent precautions need to be considered before attempting a face-to-face interview.
+Considering the highly infectious nature of COVID-19, particularly as those infected can be asymptomatic, more precautions may need to be considered before attempting a face-to-face interview.

 - Does the interview need to be recorded now?
-Can it wait a few months/until next year?
+Can it be postponed?